CHERIoT-Platform/cheriot-demos/configuration_broker/README.md

 Consumers have one or more READ_CONFIG_CAPABILITY(s) that define which items they are allowed to receive.

 Consumers can request the current value at any time by passing their sealed capability to the Broker.
-In return they receive a struct with four values:
+In return they receive a data structure with four values:
 * The name of the item.
 * A read only pointer the current data value (which maybe null if it hasn't been set yet).
 * The current version.